Would you like your students to have the opportunity to develop a deep appreciation and understanding of the ocean and

 This is a virtual Whalemobile experience.
 Cynde will do an initial presentation about whales, and then students will see the whale inflate and go inside.
-Topics covered are baleen and teeth, communication, individual identification, importance of whales.
+Topics covered are baleen and teeth, communication, individual identification, and importance of whales to our planet (spoiler...it's their poop).
 The program finishes with a discussion of marine debris and what we can do to help protect the oceans.

-This presentation explores how whales and humans use the ocean, when overlap occurs in time and space, and how that is impacting whales today.
+This presentation explores how whales and humans use the ocean, when and where overlap occurs in time and space, and how that is impacting whales today.
 Students will brainstorm what we could do to decrease the threats to whales.
 We will end by discussing their solutions.

 This program is for upper middle school and high school students.
 Cynde will share her story about how she took her childhood passion for whales and made it her career.
 She will introduce students to whales and how they are researched today illustrating that you can take many different roads to find or create the career that you are looking for.
 Science, technology, engineering/education, art and math are all critically important disciplines when addressing any topic—especially conservation.
 She will finish by sharing how this childhood passion led to a Guinness World Record!